jtkandrews/SYSC4806Project/README.md

 - Protected User and Owner roles
 - Users can checkout books and Owners can edit book details, including stock and add books.
 - A Checkout feature with inventory tracking (to be expanded upon for Milestone 3)
-- A reccomended list of books
+- A recommended list of books
 The current version of the webapp can be seen [here](https://sysc4806project.azurewebsites.net/).

 In terms of implementation, the backend is configured as a Spring Boot app which exposes a read-only GET endpoint to list current library of books.
 This information is displayed via Svelte on the frontend, which fetches the books and displays a stylized grid of said books.